dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 _Copy the unit tests below and paste them at the bottom of your `systems/initiate.cairo` file._

-1. Write an `execute` function in the system that gets world context and white address and black address as input.
+1. Write an `execute` function in the system that accepts the world context, white address, and black address as input.
-2. Implement `Game` Entity, composed of `Game` Component and `GameTurn` component that we created in the previous step
+2. Implement the `Game` Entity, comprised of the `Game` Component and `GameTurn` component we created in the previous step.
-3. Implement `Square` Entities from a1 to h8 containing right `PieceType`
+3. Implement `Square` Entities from a1 to h8 containing the correct `PieceType`.
-4. run `sozo test` and pass all the test
+4. Run `sozo test` and pass all the tests.

 ## Test Flow

-- Spawn the test world that imports components and systems that are used in testing.
+- Spawn the test world that imports the components and systems used in testing.
-- Execute `initiate_system` by getting white/black address as calldata input
+- Execute `initiate_system` by providing white/black addresses as calldata input.
-- Get the game entity and piece entity created during initiate_system.
+- Retrieve the game entity and piece entity created during `initiate_system`.
-- Check if the game is created correctly
+- Ensure the game has been correctly created.
-- Check if the Piece has pieces located in the correct Square.
+- Verify that each Piece is located in the correct Square.

 ## Unit Tests